karrot-dev/karrot-frontend/README.md

 Please set the python interpreter to the virtual env python created during during the setup.

+### Vim

+For all those who love Vim, just enable syntax checking and add python and django plugins to Vim.
+Follow [using vim with django](https://code.djangoproject.com/wiki/UsingVimWithDjango).

 ## Django quick introduction
 Before using any tools from the shell, you need to activate the virtualenv: